RTEMS/rtems-docs/user/start/sources.md

 the version number you selected, e.g., `sparc-rtems4.11`, `sparc-rtems6`, and
 so on.
 The specific instructions for working with released versions of RTEMS are available in the released documents associated with those versions.
-However, the procedures should generally work fine replacing `@rtems-ver-major` with the release version major number you are using.
+However, the procedures should generally work fine replacing `@rtems-ver-major@` with the release version major number you are using.

 Download and unpack using the `curl` and `tar` command with these commands: